yiftachmeitar/PsychoPy2Research/README.md

 ### Changes Needed in Main.py in Order to Connect to External Devices

 1. Change 'sendPortEvents' param from 'False' to 'True' in 'params' dictionary
+2. change 'portAddress' to the correct port address
 2. Change 'painSupport' param from 'False' to 'True' in 'expInfo' dictionary
 3. Set proper IP in that line: my_pathway = 'Pathway(ip='10.150.254.8', port_number=20121)'